 Taking an active role in daily care.

-Going to physical therapy sessions.
+Going to rehabilitation sessions.

 Peer counselors can be a great resource.
 They are people who’ve had an amputation.
 They are willing to share their story.
 Talking to a person who’s been through an amputation can be a great help.
 Peer counselors can answer your questions about life after surgery.
 Ask your healthcare team to put you in touch with a peer counseling program in your area.